 He asks questions that on the surface seem simple, but, upon further inspection, are extraordinarily complex.
 How do we initiate movement?
 How do we select which movements led to the outcome we wanted so we can repeat them?
 How do we refine those movements?
 And, coming full circle, how do we break those patterns to learn new ones?

 His lab uses several methods.
 By mapping electrical signals in the brains of awake, behaving laboratory mice, for example, they can monitor how brain cells guide an animal’s spontaneous movements (called “babbling”), as it learns specific actions to obtain rewards or as these actions become habits.
-Dr. Costa’s lab has located parallel circuits in basal ganglia and the cortex—the outer and most advanced layer of the brain—that control habits and intentional movements, respectively, and found that they inhibit each other, which explains why habits are so hard to break.
-With optogenetics—a technique that uses light to switch cells on and on—they can determine whether those cells are necessary for certain abilities.
+Dr. Costa’s lab has located parallel circuits in basal ganglia and the cortex — the outer and most advanced layer of the brain — that control habits and intentional movements, respectively, and found that they inhibit each other, which explains why habits are so hard to break.
+With optogenetics — a technique that uses light to switch cells on and off — they can determine whether those cells are necessary for certain abilities.
 And using brain-machine interfaces in which a mouse learns to alter an auditory tone by activating certain brain cells, they can see if the same circuits also contribute to more abstract skills.